 Why do we use sapphire crystal?

-Fixed bezels, such as those of our MONACO and LEMANS models, are mostly made of stainless steel.
-Revolving bezels are often made of aluminium.
-The revolving bezel of the ABYSS, however, is made of ceramics, which is scratch-resistant, unlike aluminium.
-On the other hand, a ceramic bezel is far more complicated to manufacture – and therefore more expensive.
-The ceramic bezel is manufactured in colours in an elaborate process.
-That's why you will mostly find ceramic bezels only in the premium segment.
+Fixed bezels are usually made of stainless steel, like our MONACO and VOYAGER models.
+Rotating bezels are often made of aluminum.
+The rotating bezel of the ABYSS, on the other hand, is made of ceramic and, unlike rotating bezel made of aluminum, is scratch-resistant.
+However, a ceramic bezel is much more complicated to produce and therefore more expensive.
+The ceramic bezel is coloured in a complex process.
+That's why you usually only find ceramic bezels in the premium segment

 What is a tachymeter?

-What does water-resistant mean?
+What does waterproof mean?

 What is the difference between an automatic and a quartz movement?

 A watch equipped with an automatic movement is wound by the movement on your wrist.
 If the watch is not worn for several days in a row, the so-called power reserve is exhausted and the watch stops.
 When your watch is fully wound, it has a power reserve of around 40 hours.
 A quartz watch, on the other hand, is powered by a battery and does not need to be wound.
 The accuracy of a mechanical automatic watch is naturally not comparable with that of a quartz watch.
 Slight rate deviations (+/- 30 sec./day) are normal, especially with temperature differences.
 All MIYEN automatic movements have a rate accuracy of (+/- 10 sec./day).

 What features do you find on every MIYEN?

 All MIYEN watches have a red second hand.
 We simply liked the idea of deviating from the usual pattern.
 The red colour also makes the watch look sportier.
 In addition to the red second hand, you will also find the engraved coordinates of our hometown on every MIYEN.
 Tradition meets modernity.